HOW TO

 Share on

 Developing a data management strategy is important for organizations that are seeking to have better control of their data.
-By aligning business objectives with data management processes, companies can focus their efforts on collecting and analyzing relevant data sets.
-A strategic approach ensures valuable time and resources are optimized, steering clear of the pitfalls associated with managing vast, yet unnecessary, data.
+By aligning business objectives with data management processes, companies can focus on collecting and analyzing relevant data sets.

 What is a Data Management Strategy?

 The strategy requires a clear delineation of roles and responsibilities among stakeholders.
-It also includes the establishment of data policies, procedures, standards, and metrics for assessing data quality and data management performance.
-A comprehensive strategy provides a foundation for organizations to derive value from their data, which accelerates decision-making and fosters a data-driven culture.
+It also includes establishing data policies, procedures, standards, and metrics for assessing data quality and data management performance.

 What Are The Business Objectives?